snakypy/dotctrl/README.md

 <br>
 <br>

-`Dotctrl` is a package for managing your dot files on Linux. `Dotctrl` works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.
+`Dotctrl` is a package for managing your "dotfiles" on Linux. `Dotctrl` works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.

 ## Features